midtown-ai/www/docs/glossary/b.md

  A task-driven autonomous agent

- In this research, we propose a novel task-driven autonomous agent that leverages OpenAI’s GPT-4 language model, [Pinecone vector search][Pinecone Database], and the [LangChain framework][LangChain Module] to perform a wide range of tasks across diverse domains.
+ In this research, we propose a novel task-driven autonomous agent that leverages OpenAI’s GPT-4 language model, [Pinecone vector search], and [LangChain] to perform a wide range of tasks across diverse domains.
 Our system is capable of completing tasks, generating new tasks based on completed results, and prioritizing tasks in real-time.
 We discuss potential future improvements, including the integration of a security/safety agent, expanding functionality, generating interim milestones, and incorporating real-time priority updates.
 The significance of this research lies in demonstrating the potential of AI-powered language models to autonomously perform tasks within various constraints and contexts.

  ![](img/b/babyagi_model.png ){: width="100%"}